An automatic system to detect equivalence between iterative algorithms: Introduction

 Large-scale optimization problems in machine learning, signal processing, and imaging have fueled ongoing interest in iterative optimization algorithms.
 New optimization algorithms are regularly proposed in order to capture more complicated models, reduce computational burdens, or obtain stronger performance and convergence guarantees.

 However, the \emph{novelty} of an algorithm can be difficult to establish because algorithms can be written in different equivalent forms.
-For example, algorithm~\ref{algo_i1} was originally proposed by Popov~\cite{popov1980modification} in the context of solving saddle point problems.
-This method was later generalized by Chiang et al.~\cite[\S4.1]{chiang2012online} in the context of online optimization.
-Algorithm~\ref{algo_i2} is a reformulation of algorithm~\ref{algo_i1} adapted for use in generative adversarial networks (GANs)~\cite{gidel2018a}.
-Algorithm~\ref{algo_i3} is an adaptation of \emph{Optimistic Mirror Descent}~\cite{OMD_rakhlin} used by Daskalakis et al.~\cite{daskalakis2018training} and also used to train GANs.
-Finally, algorithm~\ref{algo_i4} was proposed by Malitsky~\cite{malitsky2015projected} in the context of solving monotone variational inequality problems.
-In all four algorithms, the vectors $x^k_1$ and $x^k_2$ are algorithm states, $\eta$ is a tunable parameter, and $F^k(\cdot)$ is the gradient of the loss function at time step $k$.
+For example, \cref{algo_i1} was originally proposed by Popov~\cite{popov1980modification} in the context of solving saddle point problems.
+This method was later generalized by Chiang et al.~\cite[\S4.1]{chiang2012online} in the context of online optimization. \Cref{algo_i2} is a reformulation of \cref{algo_i1} adapted for use in generative adversarial networks (GANs)~\cite{gidel2018a}. \Cref{algo_i3} is an adaptation of \emph{Optimistic Mirror Descent}~\cite{OMD_rakhlin} used by Daskalakis et al.~\cite{daskalakis2018training} and also used to train GANs.
+Finally, \cref{algo_i4} was proposed by Malitsky~\cite{malitsky2015projected} for solving monotone variational inequality problems.
+(Some of these algorithms were originally proposed in conjunction with projections or other operations that make them more distinct.)
+In all four algorithms, the vectors $x^k_1$ and $x^k_2$ are algorithm states, $\eta$ is a tunable parameter, and $F^k(\cdot)$ is the gradient of the loss function at time step $k$. \mnote{check}

 \hfil

 \hfil

 \hfil